 Valeri has also completed an originally-designed Interdisciplinary Graduate Studies program at the University of Dayton, home to the first accredited undergraduate program in Human Rights studies in America.
 The program is focused on expanding the framework of how we understand mediated communication in the realms of social policy, academic theory, and most importantly as an indespensible factor in the fulfillment of democratic rights and accountability.
 The program’s goal is to create educational opportunities for emphasizing communication and access to the means to engage in it in a technological society as a fundamental human right.
 The main thesis of this effort is explained rather well in this short video, commissioned by Global Partners & Associates.

-Valeri has since had a piece on WikiLeaks published in Policy Futures In Education out of Oxford, England, and will be presenting a piece on at the upcoming conference on The Social Practice of Human Rights: Charting the Frontiers of Research and Advocacy, sponsored by the University of Dayton in October.
-His analysis on the propaganda characteristics of the Pentagon’s Military Analysts Program is also scheduled for publication in an upcoming edition of Policy Futures, as well.
+Valeri has since had academic works on WikiLeaks published in Policy Futures In Education out of Oxford, England, , as well as an analysis on the propaganda characteristics of the Pentagon’s Military Analysts Program.
+He presented a piece on Communication, Human Rights, and The Threat of Weapons of Mass Surveillance: Why Communication Rights Are Essential To the Protection and Advancement of Human Rights in the 21st Century, at the conference on The Social Practice of Human Rights: Charting the Frontiers of Research and Advocacy, sponsored by the University of Dayton in October of 2013.
 You can read many of these works, along with some of Valeri’s other writings, on his Academia.edu web page.

 This is all part of the ongoing endeavor to transform our work from that which is based upon defensive reaction, to one more of creative response to the challenges and opportunities of the coming days ahead.